anselm/blox/README.md

 # ABOUT

-I'm interested in a rich 3d world of working virtual objects where you can move your virtual fingers around and interact with useful, fun and interesting objects that have all kinds of rich behaviors.
-Basically that you can have a compositional work environment that isn't fully pre-programmed but rather something that you yourself have put together as suits your own personal needs.
+I'm interested in a rich 3d world of working virtual objects that you can interact with.
+I imagine a scenario where you can move your virtual fingers around and toggle, move, adjust and do other operations to objects that can respond intelligently and in a fashion similar to the real world.
+Ideally you would have a compositional work environment that isn't fully pre-programmed but rather something that you yourself have put together as suits your own personal needs.
 Just like a real desktop, workbench or traditional desktop operating system display - except in virtual reality.

 This of course is a multi-stage goal; at first I just want to do the simplest possible thing - like have a single button that you can click that turns on a single virtual light.